-Summary of Comments and Input How and Where Comments Were Incorporated important perspectives on how to manage the natural environment and water resources.
-The Region looks forward to continuing these conversations.
-Many comments focused on protecting and sustaining the natural environment to address impacts arising from growth that may affect traditional Indigenous ways of life • mitigation of environmental threats such as invasive species • Impacts of climate change and stormwater • Increased public education on the impacts and ways to reduce emerging contaminants entering waterways • Ensure Indigenous rights and perspectives are acknowledged in the areas of water and wastewater management and recognizing the sacredness of water Communities, Partner and Stakeholder Views summarizes the feedback received.
-York Region acknowledges the relationship Indigenous communities have with the natural environment and acknowledges the central importance of water in the culture and lives of Indigenous people York Region is committed to sustainable management and use of water and protection of the natural environment not only in the present, but also over the long term for future generations by: • Sharing the importance of water and continued need for conservation and stewardship within its communities • Continuing to deliver high quality water and wastewater services Implementation of projects identified in the Master Plan will recognize the archeological importance of the lands in York Region to Indigenous communities and will follow applicable regulatory requirements to consult and engage communities with Aboriginal or treaty rights.
+Summary of Comments and Input

+Many comments focused on protecting and sustaining the natural environment to address impacts arising from growth that may affect traditional Indigenous ways of life:

+- Mitigation of environmental threats such as invasive species - Impacts of climate change and stormwater - Increased public education on the impacts and ways to reduce emerging contaminants entering waterways - Ensure Indigenous rights and perspectives are acknowledged in the areas of water and wastewater management and recognizing the sacredness of water

+How and Where Comments Were Incorporated

+Section 2.5 Indigenous Communities, Partner and Stakeholder Views summarizes the feedback received.

+York Region acknowledges the relationship Indigenous communities have with the natural environment and acknowledges the central importance of water in the culture and lives of Indigenous people.

+York Region is committed to sustainable management and use of water and protection of the natural environment not only in the present, but also over the long term for future generations by:

+- Sharing the importance of water and continued need for conservation and stewardship within its communities - Continuing to deliver high quality water and wastewater services

+Implementation of projects identified in the Master Plan will recognize the archeological importance of the lands in York Region to Indigenous communities and will follow applicable regulatory requirements to consult and engage communities with Aboriginal or treaty rights.

+Comments on the Upper York Sewage Solutions project were received by the Chippewas of Georgina Island First Nation and the Mississaugas of Scugog Island First Nation.
+The Upper York Sewage Solutions Individual Environmental Assessment is subject to a separate approval process from this Master Plan and is still before the Province waiting for a decision.
+Comments were shared with the appropriate York Region staff.
+For more information about the project and the York Region Wastewater Act, 2021, please see Section 2.6 Regulatory and Policy Framework.